 A Driver Door Module (DDM) and a Passenger Door Module (PDM) are used on this model to control and integrate many of the electronic features and functions on the vehicle.
+Each door module houses both the front power lock and power window switches.
+The DDM also houses individual switches for each passenger door power window, a power window lockout switch and the power mirror switch.

 The DDM and PDM communicate with each other, and with other vehicle modules on the Chrysler Collision Detection (CCD) data bus network.
 The CCD data bus network allows the sharing of sensor information.
 This helps to reduce wire harness complexity, internal controller hardware, and component sensor current loads.
 At the same time, this system provides increased reliability, enhanced diagnostics, and allows the addition of many new feature capabilities.